-Furthermore, the PEU will be responsible for ensuring that cross cutting issues such as gender equality and youth responsiveness, ensuring human rights throughout the implementation of the project.
+Furthermore, the PEU will be responsible for ensuring that the cross cutting issues such as gender equality. and-youth responsiveness, and rensuring human rights compliance throughout the implementation of the project.
 The assurance of gender, youth and human rights will be the role of the PEU and particularly the Project Manager, but the day-to-day monitoring around these issues will substantively fall into and be explicitly stated in the terms of reference of the Monitoring and Reporting Officer for monitoring gender and youth issues at field execution level.
 The Project Manager and Monitoring and Reporting Officer will also be responsible for ensuring that the project is executed in accordance with the Adaptation Fund Environmental and Social Policy.

-The Monitoring and Reporting Officer will be responsible for delivering a training (in close cooperation with International Advisors for the project) to the Social Mobilizers of the executing entity on approaches for addressing gender and youth issues during project execution via the People's Process; and monitoring their compliance during project delivery.
-An additional training will be done on human rights and the community grievance mechanism.
+The Monitoring and Reporting Officer will be responsible for delivering a training (in close cooperation with International/and National Advisors for the project) to the Social Mobilizers of the Executing Entity executing entity entity